mattd-appm/pcl-detection/README.md

 and a neural net on the word2vec word embeddings.

 ## Challenges
-1.)
-Small dataset
+1. Small dataset

-2.)
-Subtlety and ambiguity in definition of patronizing language
+2. Subtlety and ambiguity in definition of patronizing language

-3.)
-Unbalanced data with 9.5% positive examples
+3. Unbalanced data with 9.5% positive examples

-4.)
-Overfitting
+4. Overfitting

 ## F1 scores in Models
-Model 1: Logistic Regression Using Word2vec Embeddings F1 metric in the test dataset: 0.2998
+1. Logistic Regression Using Word2vec Embeddings
+   - F1 metric in the test dataset: 0.2998

-Model 2: Logistic Regression with tf-Idf
+2. Logistic Regression with tf-Idf
-  F1 metric in the test dataset: 0.3778
+   - F1 metric in the test dataset: 0.3778

-Model 3: Naïve-Bayes Classifier with Tf-Idf
+3. Naïve-Bayes Classifier with tf-Idf
-  F1 metric in the test dataset: 0.3806
+   - F1 metric in the test dataset: 0.3806

-Model 4: Feed-Forward Neural Network with word2vec Embeddings
+4. Feed-Forward Neural Network with word2vec Embeddings
-  F1 metric in the test dataset: 0.2824
+   - F1 metric in the test dataset: 0.2824